simjanos-dev/LinguaCafe/README.md

 Please follow the instructions on this page in the `Importing dictionaries` section below to import dictionaries that you want to use.

 ## Known issues after first installation
-Sometimes when opening LinguaCafe the first time there is an error message about users database table.
-If this happens, just stop and start your containers again, it should fix the problem.

-> docker compose down
-> docker compose up -d

 If you are unable to import .epub files, it may be caused because of the permissions of your temp folder.
 Running this command should fix the issue.

 > sudo chmod 777 /your/linguacafe/temp/folder -R